-Pianos are a great musical instrument, inspiring centuries of classical musicians and giving way to beautiful imagination.
+Pianos are a great musical instrument, inspiring centuries of classical musicians and giving way to a beautiful imagination.
 It’s not the same if you want to move one.

-If you have a grand piano, stop whatever you’re thinking of doing and call a moving company.
-Moving experts do not recommend amateurs to do any experiments with those.
+If you have a grand piano, stop whatever you’re thinking of doing and call a removal company.
+Removals experts do not recommend amateurs to do any experiments with those.
 This guide is all about moving an upright piano.
 So, for the removal of a piano are needed:

 - Work gloves;

 - Plastic wrap (cloth can be used too);